iMoneza/imoneza-php-api/README.md

 ### Bugs, Feature Requests and Testing

-Bugs and feature request are tracked on [GitHub](https://github.com/iMoneza/imoneza-php-api/issues).
+The features of this project are handled internally by iMoneza.
+However, we do encourage you to visit [the issues section](https://github.com/iMoneza/imoneza-nodejs-api/issues) here on GitHub if you have any suggestions, requests, or find a bug.

 Testing is managed by [Travis CI](http://travis-ci.org) and coverage provided by Coveralls.

 ### Author